nixworks/public/news/2005/02/1/README.md

 ##### Attorney General
 ### [ The Attorney General of Israel, Meni Mazuz, tells the government to call an immediate halt to confiscating Palestinian property in East Jerusalem under a 1950 land law.
 The legislation entitles Israel to take Arab-owned land, and Mr Mazuz described it as illegal. ](/news/2005/02/1/the-attorney-general-of-israel-meni-mazuz-tells-the-government-to-call-an-immediate-halt-to-confiscating-palestinian-property-in-east-jer.md)
-_Context: Arab, Meni Mazuz, Israel, East Jerusalem, Attorney General_
+_Context: Attorney General, Arab, Meni Mazuz, East Jerusalem, Israel_

 ##### Bedouin
 ### [ Five people are suspected to have died following clashes between Egyptian security forces and Bedouins suspected of being involved in last years bombings in Taba, which was aimed at Israeli holiday makers. ](/news/2005/02/1/five-people-are-suspected-to-have-died-following-clashes-between-egyptian-security-forces-and-bedouins-suspected-of-being-involved-in-last.md)